kelseyfrewin/kelseyfrewin.github.io/_projects/1_project.md

 **My research explores when infants first begin to understand verbs and how their own experiences of action on the world may support this process.**

 During my PhD, I used electroencephalography (EEG) to measure infants' brain activity (specifically N400 component) while they watched videos of everyday actions, such as waving or walking.
-These actions were paired with either matching verbs (e.g., "_wave_!", "_walk_!") or mismatching verbs (e.g., "_dance_!", "_kiss_!").
-We found that ***by just 10 months of age, infants detected when an action had been labelled incorrectly***.
+These actions were paired with either matching verbs (e.g., _"wave!"_, _"walk!"_) or mismatching verbs (e.g., _"dance!"_, _"kiss!"_).
+We found that **by just 10 months of age, infants detected when an action had been labelled incorrectly**.
 This finding provides the earliest evidence to date that infants understand the meanings of some verbs.

 ## Relevant References